remcoboerma/edwh-nostr-messsagebus/README.md

 - Install py-invoke using `pip install invoke`
 - Run `python3 ./run_relay --port 8888` from the `monstr_terminal` package to host a local relay in a separate terminal
 - chdir to the examples folder (the one with the `tasks.py` file)
-- Run `invoke setup` before anything else, in this folder, or wherever you create your `tasks.py`
+- Run `invoke setup` before anything else, in this folder, or wherever you create/user your `tasks.py`
-- Run `invoke camelcaser -vv` to enable the example camelcaser bot
+- Run `invoke camelcaser -vv` to start the example camelcaser bot
 - Run `invoke connect -vvv` to watch debug output from several read-only message dumping handlers
 - Run `invoke new --gidname "abc:here is my test" --gidname "def:And another" --key edwh` to create 2 messages for new items